LiliaFramework/Lilia/documentation/docs/hooks/administration.md

 Adjust each character list entry as it is built server-side before sending to clients.

+**When Called**

+This hook is triggered when:
+- Character data is being prepared for the admin character list
+- Each character entry is being processed server-side
+- Before character data is sent to client administrators
+- During character list data compilation

 **Parameters**

 * `entry` (*table*): Mutable payload row (keys like `ID`, `Name`, `SteamID`, etc.).